Tilly Edinger: Early life

 Tilly Edinger was born to a wealthy Jewish family in 1897.
 Her father, Ludwig Edinger, founded Frankfurt's first neurological research institute, providing Edinger with multiple contacts in the scientific community that helped drive her career.
 She was the youngest of three siblings.
 Her brother Fritz was killed during the Holocaust and her sister Dr. Dora Lipschitz emigrated to the United States.
 As a teenager, Edinger began to lose her hearing.
 She required hearing aids, and as an adult she was completely deaf and could not hear without them.

 Edinger was educated at Schiller-Schule, which was a secondary school for girls in Frankfurt.
-In 1916, Edinger studied at University of Heidelberg and University of Munich to receive a major in zoology, but later changed to geology/paleontology.
-Edinger began work on a doctoral dissertation in 1920 with her mentor Fritz Drevermann at the University of Frankfurt.
+In 1916, Edinger studied at Heidelberg University and the Ludwig-Maximilians-Universität München to receive a major in zoology, but later changed to geology/paleontology.
+Edinger began work on a doctoral dissertation in 1920 with her mentor Fritz Drevermann at the Goethe University Frankfurt.
 In 1921, parts of her doctoral thesis were published in the journal Senckenbergiana.
 After completing her degree, Edinger worked at the Geological-Paleontological Institute of the University of Frankfurt as an unpaid "Volunteer-Assistentin" (1921-1927).
 Edinger continued to work as an unpaid curator at the Senckenberg Museum (1927-1938).